 If you are considering bankruptcy, you may be wondering whether you qualify.
 You may have heard legal terms like “Chapter 7” and “Chapter 13,” and you may have heard that there are new qualifications under the bankruptcy laws that were passed in 2005.

 At John T. Turco & Associates, in Omaha, we help Nebraska and Iowa clients understand their options and determine which type of bankruptcy they qualify for.
-Contact us at our offices in Omaha to schedule a free initial consultation.

 Understanding the Qualifications Under Each Chapter